 As with many languages, Python performs short circuiting in Boolean expressions.
 In the case of “x or y”, Python only evaluates y if x evaluates to false.
 Likewise, for “x and y”, Python only evaluates y if x is true.
 If there are side effects in y, they only occur if y is evaluated.

 6.24.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.24.5.